 In 1924, they doubled their holdings by adding an adjacent parcel that had belonged to Lizzie’s son.
-When Lizzie died, Lillian Warner Smith (F.L.’s niece) came to Arizona to care for F.L.
+When Lizzie died, Lillian Warner Smith (a relative of F.L.’s) came to Arizona to care for F.L.

 Together, they subdivided a portion of the homestead in 1926, creating “Warner Heights.”
 Three lots sold immediately.
 Lillian inherited the property when F.L. passed away and eventually sold 277 acres to Alessio Carraro in 1928.